 How do we know the gas vans existed and were used to murder Jews in Chelmno and the East?

 Holocaust deniers claim:

 If the Nazis used gas vans, we should expect some documents about them.
-There are no primary German documents that prove that gas vans were built or used.
-Holocaust deniers claim that the existence and use of the gas vans is “hearsay” for which there is “little documentary evidence.”
+There are no primary Nazi documents proving that gas vans were built or that the Nazis used them.
+Thus, the existence and use of the gas vans is “hearsay” for which there is “little documentary evidence.”

 The facts are:

-Primary German documents about the design and use of the gas vans survived the war.
-They prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942 and were sent to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories to assist in the mass murder of Jews and others.
+Primary documents about the design and use of the gas vans survived the war.
+These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942; the vans were then sent to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories, to assist in the mass murder of Jews and others.

-There is an entire file of German documents related to the gas vans but the most important are two letters concerned with the construction and use of the vehicles.
+There is an entire file of Nazi documents related to the gas vans, but the most important are two letters concerned with the construction and use of the vehicles.